Chapter 20: The 811000-year Mega Cycle

 “If you’re confused about the sun’s impending magnetic field flip, don’t feel bad — scientists don’t fully understand it, either.
 The sun’s magnetic field will reverse its polarity three or four months from now, researchers say, just as it does every 11 years at the peak of the solar activity cycle.
 While solar physicists know enough about this strange phenomenon to predict when it will occur, its ultimate causes remain mysterious.”
 "What Causes the Sun’s Magnetic Field Flip?" (opens in a new tab)

 In the TYCHOS model, the Earth’s orbital speed (1.601169 km/h) is a mere 0.00149326% of the Sun’s orbital speed (107226 km/h).
-So let’s see how this pans out mathematically - with regards to the respective magnetic reversal periods of the Sun and the Earth:
+So let’s see how this pans out mathematically with regard to the respective magnetic reversal periods of the Sun and the Earth:

 0.00149326% of 781000 years amounts to ≈ 11.6624 years

-In other words, it would appear that the magnetic reversals of the Sun and the Earth are regulated by - and are commensurate to - their respective orbital speeds!
-Another way to express this astonishing relationship would be:
+In other words, it would appear that the magnetic reversals of the Sun and the Earth are regulated by and commensurate to their respective orbital speeds.
+Another way of expressing this astonishing relationship would be: